Lapin0t/phd-manuscript/main/02_games.typ

 _opaque_ notion of automaton (e.g., generators or awaitable objects), for which the only possible operation is _stepping_, i.e., running until the next transition.

-There are thus two benefits.
-First, we can program automata mostly as we do normal functions, only sprinkling some automata-specific primitives where required.
+These syntactic features have two benefits.
+First, we can program automata mostly as we do for normal functions, only sprinkling some automata-specific primitives where required.
 Second, automata are now black boxes, in a sense much like functions.
-This makes them quite a bit easier to pass around as their internal details are tightly sealed away.
-In this section we will apply the same methodology to the definition of transition systems over games and this will bring us to our first
-contribution: _indexed interaction trees_.
+This makes them quite a bit easier to pass around as their internal implementation details are tightly sealed away.
+In this section we will apply the same methodology to the definition of transition systems over games and this will bring us to our first contribution: _indexed interaction trees_.

 === From Games to Containers

 Notice that given $G$ and $R$, @def-tsys is exactly the definition of a coalgebra for the following endofunctor on $base.Type^(I^+) times base.Type^(I^-)$.

-$ (X^+, X^-) #h(0.4em) |-> #h(0.4em) (#h(0.2em) R base.sum X^+ base.sum G.game.client game.extA X^- #h(0.2em) , #h(0.4em) G.game.server game.extP X^+ #h(0.2em)) $
+$ (A^+, A^-) #h(0.4em) |-> #h(0.4em) (#h(0.2em) X base.sum A^+ base.sum G.game.client game.extA A^- #h(0.2em) , #h(0.4em) G.game.server game.extP A^+ #h(0.2em)) $

-Then, as by definition any coalgebra maps uniquely into the final coalgebra, it is sufficient to work with this final coalgebra, whose states intuitively consist of infinite trees, describing the traces of any possible transition system over $G$.
+Then, as by definition any coalgebra maps uniquely into the final coalgebra, it is sufficient to work with this final coalgebra, whose states intuitively consist of infinite coinductive trees, extentionally describing the traces of any possible transition system over $G$.
 This "universal" state space---the state space of the final coalgebra---will be our core notion of automata.

-However, we will not construct this final coalgebra directly, but instead simplify the setting slightly.
+However, we will not construct this final coalgebra directly, but start by simplifying the setting slightly.
+Our motivation is the following.
+We insisted on having a clearly symmetric notion of game, in order to easily swap the point of view from client to server, a crucial concept in two player games.

-Notice that we can easily make passive states disappear, by describing systems solely as the family of active states $strat.stp cl base.Type^(I^+)$ and a single transition function:

-$ strat.stp => R + strat.stp + G.game.client game.extA (G.game.server game.extP strat.stp) $
+Strategies however, are inherently biased to one side.
+There is "our" side, by convention the side of the client, on which we _emit_ moves, and the side of the server, on which we _receive_ moves.
+Moreover, as we explained, a transition system only specifies what can happen when the client is in control of the game, i.e., in active positions.
+As such it is more annoying than anything else to have our constructions like the above endofunctor take place in a product category, forcing upon us _two_ kinds of positions, _two_ kinds of states and _two_ kinds of transitions.

+The trick is to make the whole passive side disappear is to group in one atomic unit the act of sending and then receiving a move.
+In other words, we can consider a compound transition, where, starting from an active position, a strategy emits a move, waits for an opponent move, and attains a new active position.
 This exhibits strategies as coalgebras for the following functor.
-#margin-note[
-  This new category of coalgebras is less informative but equally expressive as transition systems over $G$.
-More precisely, we conjecture that it forms a reflective subcategory of the first one, with the embedding given by
-  $X |-> (X, G.game.server game.extP X)$ and the reflection given by $(X^+, X^-) |-> X^+$.
-]

-$ X |-> R + X + G.game.client game.extA (G.game.server game.extP X) $
+$ A |-> X base.sum A base.sum G.game.client game.extA (G.game.server game.extP A) $

-#tom[Le truc ci-dessous s'enfonce dans une voie un peu imprévisible, donc c'est
-dur à suivre.
-Il faudrait ptet baliser un peu mieux, dire où tu vas.]
+We can apply this "fusing" trick not only to strategies but also to games.
-Since in this functor nothing really depends on the server positions $I^-$, we can play the same trick and eliminate passive positions from the description of games, obtaining back indexed polynomial functors, or more precisely their type-theoretic incarnation as _indexed containers_~#mcite(dy: 10em, <AltenkirchGHMM15>).
-Remember that the reason for preferring games over indexed containers was to ease swapping client and server.
+Quite satisfyingly, when forgetting about the passive positions games will morph into the well-known notion of indexed polynomial functors, or more precisely their type-theoretic incarnation as _indexed containers_~#mcite(dy: -0.7em, <AltenkirchGHMM15>).
+As such, our notion of strategy will not directly be parametrized by a game, but more generally by a biased representation derived from it: an indexed container.
+Let us introduce indexed containers and their relationship to games.
-#guil[Tu ne l'as pas expliqué avant, du coup tu pourrais enlever le "Remember that".]
-But since
-strategies are inherently biased towards one side, we might as well use the simpler notion.

 #definition[Indexed Container][
-  Given $I cl base.Type$, an _indexed container with positions $I$_ is given by the following record.
+  Given $I cl base.Type$, an _indexed container with positions $I$_ is given by records of the following type.

   $ kw.rec icont.t I cl base.Type kw.whr \
     pat(icont.qry cl I -> base.Type,